FreskimElmazi/SpringBoot-Hotel-REST-API/README.md

 # SpringBoot-Hotel-REST-API
-This is a REST API for hotels
+This is a REST API build with Spring Boot.
+For Db it uses MySql.
+It is for learning purposes and it can be used in a hotel management system.
+It is work in progress...

 # Endpoints